 Read more at Disadvantages Of Using Fly Ash Bricks In Your Project6.
 Concrete

 Concrete, as in cement brings in the same set of advantages and disadvantages.
 They are long lasting building materials and have become the foundation for India’s bridges, highways, reservoirs, dams, parking structures, and everything big.

 Concrete, as in cement brings in the same set of advantages and disadvantages.
 They are long-lasting building materials and have become the foundation for India’s bridges,

 highways, reservoirs, dams, parking structures, and everything big

 9. Ferrocement Wall Panels

-Ferrocement is made of cement mortar reinforced with small diameter closely spaced steel wire mesh to form a thin section conforming high performance of serviceability.
-It is a type of slim wall reinforced concrete panel where hydraulic cement is casted with closely spaced layers of continuous small diameter metal mesh.
+Ferrocement is made of cement mortar reinforced with small diameter closely spaced steel wire mesh to form a thin section conforming to high performance of serviceability.
+It is a type of slim wall reinforced concrete panel where hydraulic cement is cast with closely spaced layers of continuous small diameter metal mesh.
 Ferrocement wall panels are used for walling and are particularly suitable where speedy construction is needed.

 - Energy efficient